csebooks/java-programming/content.en/the-java-language/modules/_index.md

 Support for legacy code is provided by two key features.
 The first is the _unnamed module_.
 When you use code that is not part of a named module, it automatically becomes part of theunnamed module.
 The unnamed module has two important attributes.
 First, all of the packages in the unnamed module are automatically exported.
 Second, the unnamed module can access any and all other modules.
 Thus, when a program does not use modules, all API modules in the Java platform are automatically accessible through the unnamed module.

-The second key feature that supports legacy code is the automatic use of the

 The second key feature that supports legacy code is the automatic use of the class path, rather than the module path.
 When you compile a program that does not use modules, the class path mechanism is employed, just as it has been since Java’s original release.
 As a result, the program is compiled and run in the same way it was prior to the advent of modules.

 Because of the unnamed module and the automatic use of the class path, there was no need to declare any modules for the sample programs shown elsewhere in this book.
 They run properly whether you compile them with a modern compiler or an earlier one, such as JDK8.
 Thus, even though modules are a feature that has significant impact on Java, compatibility with legacy code is maintained.
 This approach also provides a smooth, nonintrusive, nondisruptive transition path to modules.
 Thus, it enables you to move a legacy application to modules at your own pace.
 Furthermore, it allows you to avoid the use of modules when they are not needed.